fudge88/dating-app/README.md

 #### Restful API:

-We began by defining the EndPoints of the RESTful API to be created first, EndPoints are the routes from the API that we are created.
-Commonly used HTTP verbs are GET, POST, PUT, and DELETE.
+To Create an restful API we began by defining the EndPoints which needed to be created first.
+EndPoints can be found in the routes for the API that we created.
+We used HTTP verbs such as GET, POST, and PUT.

 GET is used to get data from the server or better known as READ, POST is used to CREATE new data, PUT is used to UPDATE data, and DELETE is used to delete data.

-Or better known as CRUD (Create-Read-Update-Delete).
+Or better known as CRUD (Create-Read-Update-Delete) functionalit.

 #### Routing Table: